thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 ## 4. Implement the new `guestbook` module

-The content of the section:
+In that section we will modify files

 * The `main.tf` file
 * The `variable.tf` file
 * The `helm chart` content
 * The `module.yaml` file
-* `gitops-terraform-guestbook` GitHub repository `tags` and release
+* Create for `gitops-terraform-guestbook` GitHub repository `tags` and `releases`
-* Configure the `helm chart` copy automation
+* Configure the `helm chart` copy automation in the

 ### 4.1 The `main.tf` file